Paul Otellini

-Paul Stevens Otellini (October 12, 1950 – October 2, 2017) was an American businessman and one-time president and CEO of Intel.
+Paul Stevens Otellini (October 12, 1950 – October 2, 2017) was an American businessman who served as president and CEO of Intel.
 He was also on the board of directors of Google.

 Early life and education

-Paul S. Otellini was born and raised in San Francisco, California, United States.
+Otellini was born and raised in San Francisco, California, United States.
 His family is of Italian origin.
 Otellini graduated from St. Ignatius College Preparatory and held a bachelor's degree in economics from the University of San Francisco earned in 1972.
 He received an MBA from the Haas School of Business at the University of California, Berkeley in 1974.